Olical/vim-enmasse/README.md

 # En Masse

-Takes a list of file locations and makes it editable.
+Takes a quickfix list and makes it editable.
 You can then write each change back to their respective files.
-Edit results from a location or quickfix list en masse.

 ## Unlicence